 Real-world examples of competitive advantage

 The term competitive advantage, in its true sense, was coined by Michael Porter in 1985, an American academic known for his theories on economics, business strategy, and social causes.
-He wrote about 4 generic strategies that companies undertake when it comes to competitive advantage, namely:
+He wrote about 4 generic strategies that companies undertake when it comes to types of competitive advantage, namely:

 – Cost Leadership